AdobeDocs/experience-cloud.en/help/experience-rollouts/home.md

 ---
-title: Adobe Experience Rollouts
+title: Flags
-description: Learn how to use Adobe Experience Rollouts to deliver features safely and gradually with controlled rollouts, feature flags, and targeted audience management.
+description: Learn how to use Flags in Adobe Target to deliver features safely and gradually with controlled rollouts, feature flags, and targeted audience management.
 hide: true
 index: false
 exl-id: c400d75d-d928-4cf6-a094-1a2f443389f0
 ---
-# Adobe Experience Rollouts {#experience-rollouts-home}
+# Flags {#experience-rollouts-home}

+>[!AVAILABILITY]
+>
+>Flags is currently in Beta and available to Adobe Target customers.
+Contact your Adobe representative to request access.

-Adobe Experience Rollouts lets product teams ship new features gradually and safely — without redeployments or downtime.
+Flags in Adobe Target lets product teams ship new features gradually and safely — without redeployments or downtime.
 You define who sees what, when, and at what pace.
 If something goes wrong, you turn the feature off instantly.
 If it goes well, you expand the audience on your schedule.

 ## What you can do